oseiagm/mentorium-algorithm/README.md

-Mentorium Pairing Algorithm
+The bidirectional, score-based round-robin algorithm.
 ===========================

-The bidirectional, score-based round-robin algorithm.
 A Mentorium thingamajig.

 Features
 --------